rajankumar2511/SCT_WD_1/README.md

 - ⚡ **Single Page Application (SPA)** with instant routing
 - 📱 Fully responsive layout
-- 🎯 Minimal and clean UI with consistent color palette
+- 🎯 Minimal and clean UI with a soft travel theme
 - 🧭 Navigation bar with links to:
   - Home
-  - Internships(about)
+  - Destinations (About)
-  - FAQs(Dashboard)
+  - FAQs (Dashboard)
-  - Made by(Profile)
+  - Made by (Profile)
 - 🌐 Smooth client-side navigation using `react-router-dom`
 - 🗂️ Clean folder structure with separation of components and pages